Search This Blog

 My Blood Runs Cold (1965)

-Trashy thriller directed by actor William Conrad is the kind of bad movie that you can’t take your eyes off of.
-A stranger (Troy Donahue, awful as ever) has a chance meeting with a spoiled rich girl (Joey Heatherton, who turned a perpetual pout into an acting style) and announces they were lovers in a past life and when Heatherton says of the bland Donahue, “He’s the most fascinating man I’ve ever met!”, you just know what a deliciously bad movie this was going to be.
+A spoiled rich girl (Joey Heatherton) has a chance meeting with a stranger (Troy Donahue, awful as ever), who announces they were lovers in a past life.
+Directed by actor turned director William Conrad (BRAINSTORM).
+This trashy thriller is the kind of bad movie that you can’t take your eyes off of.
+When Joey Heatherton (who turned a perpetual pout into an acting style) says of the bland Donahue, "He's the most fascinating man I’ve ever met!”, you just know what a deliciously bad movie this was going to be.
 The normally reliable Barry Sullivan as Heatherton’s father gives Donahue and Heatherton a run for the bad acting sweepstakes but Jeanette Nolan in an unusually glamorous (for her) role and Nicolas Coster bring some levity to the proceedings.
+A silly movie that should be more fun than it is.

 No comments: